test1477/dfdfd/docke.md

         print(f"Failed to list artifacts for {repo_name}: {response.status_code}")
         return []

-# Function to process repository artifacts
+# Function to process repository artifacts without extra API calls
 def process_repository(repo_name, package_type):
     """
     Processes all artifacts in a repository using batch metadata from the recursive listing.